kevinlin1/just-the-class/README.md

 At the end of this course, students are expected to know how to apply different basic statistical concepts using R software.

 **What this course is not:**
-- An R programming course.However, help will be provided.
+- An R programming course.
+However, help will be provided.
 -

 **Prerequisites:** One previous statistics course.
 Some background R programming is convenient, but not required.